City trip Culture Europe Featured Gastronomy The Netherlands

 NXT is another museum located in Amsterdam-Noord, devoted entirely to what’s called New Media Art.
 Every exhibit showcased here embodies digital art in some form.
 Prepare for an immersive journey through the surreal realms of Japanese games pondering identity and material existence, alongside awe-inspiring LED projections that mirror your movements and entire rooms brimming with psychedelic creations.
 Quite a distinctive experience compared to most conventional museum visits.
 Word of caution: steer clear of any mind-altering substances before your visit.
 The boundary between psychedelic and unsettling can get blurry quite swiftly within these walls.

-7. Café De Ceuvel: a sustainable restaurant in Amsterdam-Noord
+7. Café De Ceuvel: sustainable food & drinks in Amsterdam-Noord

 Wat te doen in Amsterdam-Noord - Café De Ceuvel